 -

-Community-focused – working closely with London schools
+Community-focused – working closely with London boroughs and in Kent